LT-Schmiddy/mm-ez-text-replacement-utils/docs/Basic_API.md

 | `char* content` | The actual text of the message.
 Remember that Majora's Mask uses completely different control bytes than standard ASCII.
 Consult the Cloud Modding page for information about how these work. |

 For information on how to get this information for any given piece of text, see the page on text dumping (coming soon).

+Lastly, you can call this function while the game is running, if you want to add a replacement during gameplay, or to update a replacement you've already made.